losAnZe/Nayaymadad/design.md

 ### Property 42: Cache Size Threshold

-*For any* state where cached data size exceeds 100MB, the NyayMadad_App SHALL display a prompt to the user to clear old conversations.
+*For any* state where cached data size exceeds 100MB, the Nayaymadad_App SHALL display a prompt to the user to clear old conversations.

 **Validates: Requirements 11.6**

 ### Property 43: Image Compression Size Limit

-*For any* image uploaded by the NyayMadad_App, the compressed image size SHALL be less than or equal to 1MB.
+*For any* image uploaded by the Nayaymadad_App, the compressed image size SHALL be less than or equal to 1MB.

 **Validates: Requirements 12.2**